 Even though pineapple is acidic, there's no reason to stop eating this fruit.

-Beware, though, that not all fruits are alkaline.
-According to Clemson University, pineapple has a pH value between 3.2 and 4.0.
-Foods and beverages with pH values below 7 are acidic, reports Oklahoma State University.
+Foods and beverages with pH values below 7 are acidic, per Oklahoma State University.
 Those with a pH value of 7 are classified as neutral.
 A pH value above 7 is alkaline.

-These numbers indicate that pineapple is acid-forming.
-The same goes for its juice, which has a pH value of 3.5, according to Oklahoma State University.
-Acidic beverages with pH levels lower than 4.0 may cause dental erosion and tooth loss.
+Pineapple is acidic, and the same goes for its juice, which has a pH value of 3.5, according to Oklahoma State University.

 Other fruits and fruit juices, by comparison, have the following pH values:

 - Apples: 3.3 to 4

 - Apple juice: 3.4 to 4